Track 1

 Learning Objectives

-The learning objectives below describe the capacities you will develop by the end of the course.
-They reflect the course’s emphasis on Islamic principles, shared values, and lived responsibility, and are intended to support both private decision-making and thoughtful participation in wider community conversations.
+The learning objectives describe the capacities you will develop by the end of the course.
+They reflect the course's emphasis on Islamic principles, shared values, and lived responsibility, and are intended to support both private decision-making and thoughtful participation in wider community conversations.

 By the end of the course, learners will be better able to:

-- Understand the core Islamic framework governing the parent–adult child relationship
+- Understand the core Islamic framework governing the parent–adult child relationship.

 - Analyze and distinguish between religious obligations, cultural expectations, and personal preferences when assessing claims made in family life or public discourse.